 1. Looking at the proposed changes as a whole, the 523 facilities surveyed found less than 3 percent said it would either help or not effect their operation of the program.
 76 percent said it would hurt their hospital, while forcing 28 percent to consider having to drop the program all together.
 The Survey points out that Rural Hospitals would take the heaviest hit.

-3. Currently, a cancer patient can be diagnosed at one location and be treated with infusions closer to home, where that facility can purchase the infusions at 340B pricing.
+3. Currently, a cancer patient can be diagnosed at one location and be treated with infusions closer to home even if it is prostate cancer, where that facility can purchase the infusions at 340B pricing.
 The proposed changes would end this practice, and require that in order to receive the 340B discounts, the initial diagnosing hospital would be required to provide the infusion to the patient.
 This would force facilities to pay full price for the outside infusion orders.
 The study suggests this could leave patients without treatment nearby and close infusion centers.
 85 percent of hospitals surveyed said they would lose 340B discounts if this occurred.

 4. Currently, the “Three-day rule” means outpatient services performed within three days of admission will be billed as part of inpatient services.
 The “Three-day rule” does not change the patients’ prior outpatient status, enabling hospitals to use 340B pricing for their medications, because the patient is classified as an outpatient at the time of care.
 An example being a patient who visits the emergency room of a 340B facility and receives treatment before being admitted.
 Any medications used on this patient while in the emergency room would qualify for 340B pricing.
 Another proposed change would be to classify any patient who receives care within 72 hours of admittance as an inpatient.
 Therefore, any drugs they received before admittance would be billed as part of inpatient services.
 This survey says changing the classification would limit the use of the 340B program and raise the cost of care all the while creating severe compliance hurdles for administrations surrounding the medication utilization in emergency rooms.